apluslms/aplus-manual/m06_rubyric/02_getting_started.rst

 Login to Rubyric.
 If course has yet to be created at Rubyric when logging in with lti, you will be redirected to create course form.
 When logging in with Haka, choose to create new course.
+Create course button might not be visible if you have previously only been a student or a reviewer in some course.
+In that case you can find create course form at https://rubyric.cs.hut.fi/course_instances/new.
 Creating a new course automatically also creates a course instance for the course.
 There can be several course instances at a course.
-To create new course instance to existing course navigate to course by clicking its name on front page and choose create new course instance.
+To create new course instance to existing course navigate to course by clicking its name on frontpage and choose create new course instance.
 Course instances have their separate assignments, reviewers and students.
-Course has the instructors who have rights to all the courses instances the course have.
+Course has the instructors who have rights to all course instances the course has.

 Fill in the form.
 Choose "LTI integration" as submission policy if you wish to connect Rubyric and A+.
 "Anybody can submit without authenticating" allows anyone